timothy-majidzadeh/timothy-majidzadeh/README.md

 # I'm Tim.
 Nice to meet you!

 I'm a data scientist, a former economic consultant at Charles River Associates, and a two-time Berkeley grad.
-My background in antitrust litigation trained me to build robust, transparent, and impact-driven models under real-world scrutiny.
+My background in antitrust litigation trained me to build robust, and impact-driven models in a high-stakes, high-scrutiny environment.
 I'm passionate about applying causal inference, experimentation, and machine learning to tough problems that matter.

 Below, you can find a selection of educational and independent data projects across applied economics, policy, and machine learning.
 These projects demonstrate my ability to scope, execute, and communicate complex analyses using a variety of tools.